mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Rename the `inputFormat` prop

-The `inputFormat` prop has been renamed `format` on all the pickers components.
+The `inputFormat` prop has been renamed to `format` on all the pickers components.

 ```diff
  <DatePicker